 Made up of over 200 mountains that are over 3000 meters tall, the Pyrenees is comprised of quaint villages in the foothills connected by some of Europe’s best hiking trails.
 It’s a great place to go camping too – as we’ve written about before – and is partly in France and partly in Spain (as well as Andorra!).

 Another set of Spanish mountains – the Cantabrians – make up part of the Somiedo Natural Park.
 This lush park, which was voted one of Spain’s seven natural wonders, is home to spectacular lakes, thick forest, and is a stronghold of the endangered Cantabrian brown bear.

-The capital’s chic cafes and coffee shops are great places to watch the world go by.
-This city also has one of the world’s most famous shopping streets – the Champs-Élysées.
-The iconic Moulin Rouge remains a popular evening spot for tourists who wish to visit the place where the modern form of can-can was invented.
+The iconic Moulin Rouge in Paris remains a popular evening spot for tourists who wish to visit the place where the modern form of can-can was invented.